 Image credit: Carousell

 Gameplay: Remember how we played this on our desks in primary school?
 In this version, you are on stilts and tied to mega-sized erasers.
 Your objective is to “conquer” other countries – and players – by piling on top of them.
-Hence, death to the player below by suffocation.

 Oh yeah.
 The eraser size is proportional to the size of the country, so good luck, Singaporeans.